 We maintain a low caseload at the Stoddard Firm so we can dedicate our full resources to our clients.
 We also offer consultations to give people an idea of what they might be facing when filing a claim.
 Not all firms are capable of devoting the time and money necessary to investigate and pursue serious electrical injury cases, but the Stoddard Firm is different.
 Our practice takes on the most serious of injury cases and often achieves major results.

-Contact us today to learn more about how we can help.
+Contact our electrical injury attorneys, today, to learn more about how we can help.
 Even if you are not sure whether you want to pursue a claim, it never hurts to have more information about your case.

 FREQUENTLY ASKED QUESTIONS

 Why do I need the assistance of a lawyer?